KQM-git/TCL/equipment/weapons/catalysts.md

 | Base ATK | 42 - 510 |
 | CRIT DMG% | 12% - 55.1% |

 * The Passive remains active even when the character is swapped out.
+* When entering the second half of a Spiral Abyss chamber, if the wielder is in the first slot the buff timer will start during the loading screen.
 {% endtab %}

 {% tab title="Details" %}